 - Wear professionally fitted shoes appropriate to your style of dance.

-- Check with your dance instructor that you are holding the correct form.
+- Check with your dance instructor that you are using the correct posture or technique.

 You might also be interested in: